ARM9/bass/doc/basics.md

 This is obviously not a good idea to use for recursive macros.

 ## Build in Functions and Commands
 This is a list of all build in functions and commands.
-The difference between both groups is not only the Syntax, but also the fact, that commands are used to controll the way how bass is compiling your code.
-Build-in-Functions on the other hand works and act like hand written macros.
+Commands control code compilation in Bass.
+Functions work and act like hand written macros.

 >**Note:**<br/>
 >Please note that the syntax for Commands and Build-in-Functions is somewhat simular.
 It is most likely that many commands will be removed and be replaced with an set of namespace scoped build-in-functions in the future.